About credit scores

 Reasons for your credit score

-five reasons for that particular score.
-While these reasons are usually negative, because it is the reasons why
+five reasons that are most heavily influencing that particular score.
+These reasons are usually negative, because they are the reasons why

-must contain enough information—and enough recent information—on which to base your credit score.
+For a FICO® Score to be calculated, your credit report from the bureau for which the score is being calculated must contain enough information—and enough recent information—on which to base a credit score.

 Generally, that means you must have at least one account that has been open for six months or longer,

-and at least one account that has been reported to the credit reporting agency within the last six months.
+and at least one account that has been reported to the credit bureau within the last six months.

-FICO Scores from each credit reporting agency consider only the data in your credit reports at that agency.
-Your credit scores may be different at each of the main credit reporting agencies.
-If your current scores from the credit reporting agencies are different, it’s probably because the information those agencies have on you differs.
-If your information is identical at all three credit reporting agencies, your FICO Scores from each bureau should be close.
+FICO® Scores from each credit bureau consider only the data in your credit reports at that bureau.
+Your credit scores may be different at each of the credit bureaus.
+If your current scores from the credit bureaus are different, it’s probably because the information those bureaus have on you differs.
+If your information is identical at all three credit reporting bureaus, your FICO® Scores from the same version from each bureau should be relatively close.

 Why are my scores different for the 3 credit bureaus?